DavidSeptimus/armada-theme-intellij-plugin/README.md

 ### Language Support

-Language-specific colors have been added for the following languages:
+Language-specific colors have been added for the following languages so far:

 |            | Fleet Light | Fleet Dark |
 |------------|-------------|------------|